 -

-Abbreviations: AE, adverse event; TRAE, treatment-related adverse event. aAE was categorized as related if assessed by investigator as possibly, probably, or very likely related to study treatment.
-Patients were counted only once for any given AE, regardless of the number of times the AE occurred. bTRAEs by preferred term are listed if events of any grade were reported in ≥10% of patients in either cohort.
-Most frequent grade ≥3 TRAEs in cohort 1 were urinary tract infection (n=3 [3.0%]), fatigue (n=2 [2.0%]), and hematuria (n=2 [2.0%]).
-Most frequent grade ≥3 TRAEs in cohort 2 were hyponatremia (n=2 [3.4%]) and acute kidney injury (n=2 [3.4%]).cThe most frequent serious TRAEs (reported in ≥2 patients) were hyponatremia (cohort 1, n=1 [1.0%]; cohort 2, n=2 [3.4%]), tubulointerstitial nephritis (cohort 1, n=2 [2.0%]; cohort 2, n=0), and urinary tract infection (cohort 1, n=2 [2.0%]; cohort 2, n=0). dCase of hyperglycemic hyperosmolar nonketotic syndrome. eTRAE leading to discontinuation of TAR-200, cetrelimab, or both. fThe most frequent TRAEs leading to TAR-200 discontinuation were pollakiuria (n=4 [4.0%]), noninfective cystitis (n=3 [3.0%]), and bladder pain (n=2 [2.0%]).
-All other TRAEs leading to TAR-200 discontinuation occurred in one patient each.
+Abbreviations: AE, adverse event; ALT, alanine aminotransferase; AST, aspartate aminotransferase; TRAE, treatment-related adverse event. aAE was categorized as related if assessed by investigator as possibly, probably, or very likely related to study treatment.
+Patients were counted only once for any given AE, regardless of the number of times the AE occurred. bTRAEs by preferred term are listed if events of any grade were reported in ≥5% of patients in either cohort.
+Select other grade ≥3 TRAEs included acute kidney injury (cohort 2, n=2 [3.4%]) and blood creatine phosphokinase increased (cohort 1, n=1 [1.0%]; cohort 2, n=1 [1.7%]).cThe most frequent serious TRAEs (reported in ≥2 patients) were hyponatremia (cohort 1, n=1 [1.0%]; cohort 2, n=2 [3.4%]), tubulointerstitial nephritis (cohort 1, n=2 [2.0%]; cohort 2, n=0), and urinary tract infection (cohort 1, n=2 [2.0%]; cohort 2, n=0). dCase of hyperglycemic hyperosmolar nonketotic syndrome. eTRAE leading to discontinuation of TAR-200, cetrelimab, or both. fSelect TRAEs leading to TAR-200 discontinuation were pollakiuria (n=4 [4.0%]), noninfective cystitis (n=3 [3.0%]), and bladder pain (n=2 [2.0%]).

 Exploratory Biomarker Analyses